rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-mongodb/index.md

 product_url: managed-operations
 ---

-MongoDB&reg; is an open source NoSQL database.
+MongoDB&reg; is an open-source NoSQL database.
 MongoDB stores data in JSON-like documents that can vary in structure.
 Because MongoDB uses dynamic schemas, users can create records without defining the data structure first.